shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 more and more people are converting at the same conversion rate as the `A` group.

-Now, `B`'s conversion rate of `20.7%` is a only `3.18%` increase over the **true** baseline conversion rate of `20.0%`, and a `3.56%` increase over `A`'s conversion rate of `19.9%`, which hasn't changed since the last simulation.
+Now, `B`'s conversion rate of `20.7%` is a only `3.20%` increase over the **true** baseline conversion rate of `20.0%`, and a `3.58%` increase over `A`'s conversion rate of `19.9%`, which hasn't changed since the last simulation.

-The P-value is no longer statistically significant: `0.0692969`
+The P-value is no longer statistically significant: `0.0674334`

 Attribution Windows
 -------------------

 So, we've seen the potential impact dimishing lift can have.
-(And to stress this point, I'm suggesting that the effect of dimishing lift is always present (although in most cases it seems like a safe assumption), or it is always diminishing at my assumed rate, or that the effects of it show up consistently in the way we see above.
-I'm simply showing what's possible, based on certain assumptions.)
+(And to stress this point, I'm **not** suggesting that the effect of dimishing lift is always present (although in most cases it seems like a safe assumption), or that it is always diminishing at the rate I assumed, or that the effects of it show up consistently in the way we see above.
+I'm simply showing what's possible, based on certain reasonable assumptions.)

 But so far, we haven't considered how we can use attribution windows, or if we should.